Author Artist Mumbiram

 Artist Mumbiram grew up in India in an atmosphere inundated with Art and Sanskrit scholarship.
 His love for Mathematics brought him to America.
 A fateful introduction to the “Incredible Emotional Ways of Love and Friendship in the Beloved Land of Vraja” (vraja anuraga riiti) brought about a transformation in the gifted artist who now had a doctor of philosophy degree from Berkeley.

-Artist Mumbiram has purposely stayed away from the art market to follow his own aesthetic search that brought him to the hills of Dhahanu where he lived with the tribals, into Sanskrit Libraries in Washington DC, where he studied Bhagavad Gita throughout the nights, to Japan where he painted the beauty of cultural confluences, to his legendary studio in Pune that had a steady stream of handsome visitors of the indigenous castes and tribes of India on the one hand and art-enthusiasts from all corners of the world on the other hand.
+Artist Mumbiram has purposely stayed away from the art market to follow his own aesthetic search that brought him to the hills of Dahanu where he lived with the tribals, into Sanskrit Libraries in Washington DC, where he studied Bhagavad Gita through the nights, to Japan where he painted the beauty of cultural confluences, to his legendary studio in Pune that had a steady stream of handsome visitors of the indigenous castes and tribes of India on the one hand and art-enthusiasts from all corners of the world on the other hand.
 They were fascinated by the artist and his way of life.
 Mumbiram’s art goes beyond the caste-barriers of India.

 “It is simply exhilarating to make live portraits of some of the most amazing neglected beauties of folk India.
 It takes a lot of purity and integrity of the heart to be able to establish a rapport with them and inspire them to participate in this most ennobling endeavour.
 It is like discovering a star.
 Sometimes a whole constellation.
 It was all there all the time but was not noticed nor celebrated like the proverbial peacock dancing in the forest.”